briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    the Tax Administrator originally mailed the assessment if, at that time, the person was residing, receiving legal documents, or conducting business at the address; or if, before that time, the person had conducted business at the address and, when the assessment was mailed, the person’s agent or the person’s affiliate was conducting business at the address.
-For the purposes of this section, a person’s affiliate is any other person that, at the time the assessment was mailed, owned or controlled at least twenty (20%) percent, as determined by voting rights, of the addressee’s business.
+    the Tax Administrator originally mailed the assessment if, at that time, the person was residing, receiving legal documents, or conducting business at the address; or if, before that time, the person had conducted business at the address and, when the assessment was mailed, the person's agent or the person's affiliate was conducting business at the address.
+For the purposes of this section, a person's affiliate is any other person that, at the time the assessment was mailed, owned or controlled at least twenty (20%) percent, as determined by voting rights, of the addressee's business.

     2. _(2)_ If a person elects to appeal an assessment on the basis described in division (D)(1) of this section, and if that assessment is subject to